Asian shares mostly track Wall St drop on inflation worries

 Boeing fell 4.2% after announcing production cuts for its large 787 airliner because of a new structural flaw in some planes that have been built but not delivered to airline customers.

-In energy trading, benchmark U.S. crude lost 18 cents to $75.07 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude lost 8 cents to $75.17 a barrel in electronic trading on the New York Mercantile Exchange.
 It picked up $1.15 to $75.25 on Tuesday.
-Brent crude, the international standard, fell 12 cents to $76.37 a barrel.
+Brent crude, the international standard, fell 1 cent to $76.48 a barrel.

 ———